 The following information is collected / displayed for each of the services identified:

-- Create an Account: As required by current clinical and laboratory practice standards, GetCheckedOnline clients must provide a first and last name, date of birth and gender, as well as a valid email address and password, in order to use the service.
-Your name, date of birth and gender will become part of your clinical record at the BCCDC, and your date of birth and gender will be used to identify you at the LifeLabs location where you give your samples.
+- Create an Account: As required by current clinical and laboratory practice standards, GetCheckedOnline clients must provide a first and last name, date of birth, gender identity, and sex assigned at birth, as well as a valid email address and password, in order to use the service.
+Your name, date of birth and sex will become part of your clinical record at the BCCDC, and your date of birth and sex will be used to identify you at the LifeLabs location where you give your samples.
 Although it is not mandatory, we also recommend that you provide a phone number so that we can contact you quickly with your test results if you test positive or if there was a problem with your samples at the lab.
 We also ask for the city you live in and for your ethnicity – this information is optional and will be used for evaluation purposes only.
 Any optional information that you provide will also become part of your clinical record at BCCDC.

 - Create Lab Form: In order to create your lab form, you will be asked to complete an online assessment questionnaire.
 The assessment asks questions about your sexual history, similar to what you would be asked by a doctor or nurse during a clinic visit.
 Your answers will be used to decide which tests will be recommended, what additional educational messages will be provided and when you will receive an email reminder to test again.
 BCCDC clinical staff may access your answers to the assessment questionnaire for purposes of providing counseling and support in the event of a positive diagnosis.
 When you print your lab form, the only personal information that will show on the lab form is your date of birth and your gender, along with your GetCheckedOnline client code.